Emilio Mola: July Rebellion and Civil War

 Despite extensive planning, Mola apparently doubted the chances for the coup's success.
 His dim view of the capabilities of monarchist militias and the conservative Catholic party Spanish Confederation of the Autonomous Right (CEDA), as well as only limited support from the Falange, led him as late as 9 July to consider the possibility of having to flee to France if it failed.
+Mola developed a provisional agreement with José Antonio Primo de Rivera which specified that, in the rebellion, no more than a third of forces of the Falange in any specific area were to come under the direction of the Army.

+In advance of the launch of the coup, Mola resettled his wife and four children to Biarritz, sponsored by the Spanish financier Juan March.

+Mola originally planned for the coup to take place on 20 June 1936, but this was made untenable due to lack of confirmed support.
 After several delays, 18 July 1936 was chosen as the date of the coup.
 Francisco Franco's participation was not confirmed until early July.
-Although events ran ahead of schedule in the Spanish Protectorate of Morocco, Mola waited until 19 July to proclaim the revolt.
-When Mola's brother was captured by the Republicans in Barcelona, the government threatened his life.
+Although events ran ahead of schedule in the Spanish Protectorate of Morocco, Mola waited until 19 July to proclaim the revolt, making the proclamation in Pamplona at dawn.
+When Mola's brother Ramón, an infantry captain, was captured by the Republicans in Barcelona, the government threatened his life.
 Mola replied: "No, he knows how to die as an officer.
 I can neither take back my word to my followers and probably you cannot either from yours."
 The brother ended up committing suicide.
 Mola then ordered systematic executions in captured cities to instill fear.
+More than 40,000 were killed, overseen by Mola.
+One tenth of all Popular Front voters were summarily executed in the Navarre province under the direction of Mola.
 He famously declared: